 ⎆ Video Conferencing

 Additionally, prepare yourself for video conferencing.
-There are a myriad of apps you can access for these purposes.
-In fact, that’s a blog post all by itself!
-Video conferencing also involves being presentable.
+There is a myriad of apps you can access for these purposes.
+In fact, I found an awesome article that lists several video conferencing venues for your team while working from home.
+Of course, the use of live cameras also involves being presentable.
 That brings us to the next point which is it is important to keep a regular schedule and to get up each morning with the intent of going to work.

 ⎆ Get Up & Go At It!